 What is your focus when it comes to parenting?
 Parenting is hard.
 Long days, short nights, and trying to keep a healthy marriage between dishes, diapers, and hormones.
-Discipleship is easy to lose sight of when we are in the trenches.
+Discipleship is easy to lose sight of when we are in the trenches of daily parenting.

 As a mother of four grown children, I understand!
 We had four children in 39 months, and I remember thinking many times when they were young, “Am I ever going to do anything besides feeding, diapering, cleaning, and then repeating it all over again in a few hours?”
 Can you relate?